ApprenticeofEnder/Rusty-AoC-2023/day5_payload/README.md

+# Day 5 Payload Builder

+Credit to [ov8m](https://github.com/o8vm) for the base code on this.

 # Rust DOS (Creating a DOS executable with Rust)

 It is possible to create a DOS executable or 1st stage bootloader with Rust.